1050 Connecticut Avenue, N.W., Washington, DC 20036-5306 USA

 Before joining the firm, Mrs. Carles Schropp clerked for The Honorable Robert L. Hinkle of the United States District Court for the Northern District of Florida and for The Honorable Barbara Milano Keenan of the United States Court of Appeals for the Fourth Circuit.

 Mrs. Carles Schropp is admitted to practice law in Maryland and Washington, D.C.
+She is a native Spanish speaker.

 Duke University - 2016 Juris Doctor